 - For rooms to rent in Folegandros, I recommend using Booking.
 They have a great choice of where to stay in Folegandros and areas to consider staying include Karavostasis, Chora, Agali, and Ano Meria.
 Take a look here for where to stay in Folegandros.

 - Make sure to check out these beaches in Folegandros: Vardia, Agios Nikolaos, Agali, Livadaki, and Katergo.
+Plan your itinerary with my guide on things to do in Folegandros.

 - Ferryhopper is perhaps the easiest site to use when it comes to booking Ferry tickets online.
 I think it's better that you book your Ios to Folegandros ferry tickets in advance, especially during the busiest months for travel.